jaypeace6/my-calendar/README.md

 4. Run the app
 ` npm run dev `

-5. View the app running on http://localhost:5174/.
-Right now you should see a calendar with US public holidays calendar
+5. View the app running on http://localhost:5173/.
+You should see a calendar, and if your api key was set correctly, you will see events pulled from the Google US Public Holidays calendar

 6. CTL + C to stop the process, localhost sould show not available.